Home > Frosting > Cranberry Frosting

 Fresh Cranberry Frosting Recipe

 Given the time of year, chances are you may be full-on holiday baking right now.
 Or at least planning!
-And if you’re like me, you have about 3 different kinds of sugar cookies you want to bake; different shapes to make your gingerbread cookies; and all the different holiday flavors you can add to a classic chocolate or vanilla cake!
+And if you’re like me, you have about 3 different kinds of sugar cut-out cookies you want to bake; different shapes to make your gingerbread small batch cookies; and all the different holiday flavors you can add to a classic chocolate mini cake or vanilla mini cake!

 Why You’ll Love This Frosting